 FWF is in continual contact with its local stakeholder networks to make sure member companies have access to the best and latest information, necessary to achieve sustainable improvements.

-- Please download FWF's country strategy plan 2016 for India here
+- Please download FWF's country plan 2016 for India here

-- Please download FWF's country strategy plan 2015 for India here
+- Please download FWF's country plan 2015 for India here

-- The country study for India was updated end of 2012.
+- The country study for India was updated in 2016.
 This country study can be found here

 For questions about FWF's work in India, please contact Lisa Süss: suess [at] fairwear.org.